brad-jones/wordpress/README.md

 The issue I have found with the other approches, is that they all modify wordpress in some way or another.
 Wordpress gets put inside another directory.
 Then we have to define extra index.php files and so on.
 The best example of this is the Roots Bedrock Stack.
-It hardley looks anything like the original project.
+It hardly looks anything like the original project.

 Now for me as a seriously hardcore backend dev *pats back :)* I would love to use something like the Roots project with Vagrant and other awesome server side tech.
 Well in actual fact I would just throw out wordpress altogether.

-The issue I can foresee though is that my other colegues which perhaps arn't so technically inclined (not for a second am I suggesting your dumb, you just have other talents which are diffrtent than mine, hell I can't style a bootstrap button to save my life) won't have a clue where everything has gone and what happened to wordpress???
+The issue I can foresee though is that my other colleagues which perhaps aren't so technically inclined (not for a second am I suggesting your dumb, you just have other talents which are different than mine, hell I can't style a bootstrap button to save my life) won't have a clue where everything has gone and what happened to wordpress???
 Composer needs to be easy otherwise others wont use it.